-9. LITIGATION MATTERS
+10. LITIGATION MATTERS

 In 2006, a former store manager filed a collective action against the Company in Alabama federal court.
 She claims that she and other store managers should have been classified as non-exempt employees under the Fair Labor Standards Act and received overtime compensation.
 The Court preliminarily allowed nationwide (except California) notice to be sent to all store managers employed for the three years immediately preceding the filing of the suit.
-Approximately 480 individuals are included in the collective action.
+Approximately 265 individuals are included in the collective action.
 The Court on its own motion continued the case from its previously scheduled July 2010 trial date.
-The Company's motion to decertify the collective action has been fully briefed by the parties and is scheduled for oral argument in September 2010.
-At present, there is no trial date.
+The Company's motion to decertify the collective action has been dismissed without prejudice to refile at a later date.
+Additional discovery, pursuant to the Court's direction, is presently ongoing.
+There is no scheduled trial date.
 The Company will continue to vigorously defend itself in this matter.

 In 2007, two store managers filed a class action against the Company in California federal court, claiming they and other California store managers should have been classified as non-exempt employees under California and federal law.
-The Court has allowed notice to be sent to all California store managers employed since December 12, 2004, and a class of approximately 720 individuals exists.
-The Company has filed a motion to decertify the class, and the parties now await the Court's ruling.
+The Court has allowed notice to be sent to all California store managers employed since December 12, 2004, and a class of approximately 273 individuals remains.
+The Company filed a motion to decertify the class which was both granted and denied in part.
+The current class was redefined by the Court in its ruling which resulted in a significant reduction in the number of class members.
+The Company has filed a motion for summary judgment to dismiss the entire remaining class or in the alternative, to decertify it.
 If that motion is denied, the case is scheduled to proceed to trial in March of 2011.
 The Company is vigorously defending itself in this matter.

 In 2008, the Company was sued under the Equal Pay Act in Alabama federal court by two female store managers alleging that they and other female store managers were paid less than male store managers.
 Among other things, they seek monetary damages and back pay.
-The Court ordered that notice be sent to potential plaintiffs and there are now approximately 360 opt-in plaintiffs.
-The Company expects that the Court will consider a motion by the Company to decertify the collective action later in 2010.
+The Court ordered that notice be sent to potential plaintiffs and there are now approximately 363 opt-in plaintiffs.
+The Company expects that the Court will rule upon a motion by the Company to decertify the collective action later in 2010, or early next year.
 In October 2009, 34 plaintiffs, most of whom are opt-in plaintiffs in the Alabama action, filed a new class action Complaint in a federal court in Virginia, alleging gender pay and promotion discrimination under Title VII.
 On March 11, 2010, the case was dismissed with prejudice.
 Plaintiffs then filed a motion requesting the Court to alter, amend and vacate its dismissal Order which the trial Court denied.
 Plaintiffs have filed an appeal to the U.S. Court of Appeals for the Fourth Circuit.
 It is anticipated the appellate process may take approximately a year.